 March, April and May are busy times of year for anyone who’s interested in having a clean home – which should include everybody who cares about their health.
 This is the time of year that is set aside for a traditional spring clean.
-Some people call in professional cleaners to do this sort of work for them; others prefer to get stuck in and do it themselves.
+Some people call in local South East London professional end of tenancy cleaners to do this sort of work for them; others prefer to get stuck in and do it themselves.

 Before you start on your spring cleaning, it pays to have a plan.
 In today’s busy modern world, time is precious and who wants to spend every single sunny spring day when the birds are singing and the daffodils are blooming stuck indoors with a mop and a duster?
 You need to set some priorities for what you really want to achieve through a session of spring cleaning.
 This list of priorities can be for you or it can be good to hand to a professional cleaner who you’ve called in to help you with the job.

 The tasks that should be prioritised for spring cleaning shouldn’t be your run-of-the-mill domestic cleaning chores

 .
 This is where you can get heavy-duty.
 This is where you can do all those jobs that you’re going to get around to some day, as well as those domestic chores that you don’t need to do on a weekly or monthly basis.

 Do Not Leave Cleaning Tasks For "Next Time"

 Some of the jobs that have a tendency to be put on the “Get Around To It” list are things like cleaning out the attic, wiping out the insides of cupboards, decluttering any high-clutter areas and sorting out wardrobes.
 You might also need to sort out children’s bedrooms, toy cupboards and study areas – all areas that tend to attract chaos and clutter.

 List of Things To Do Is a Great idea